 If you live in a remote town, with no artist around you whatsoever, maybe creating a profile on one of these sites is tempting.
-Because, at least, it feels like you are putting yourself and your skills in front of people which you can’t do in real life, so to speak.
+Because, at least, it feels like you are putting yourself and your skills in front of people which you can’t do in real life.

 Will it give you work or is it a waste of time?